zavahcodes/AdiBags/GUILD_BANK_README.md

 ## Known Limitations

 1. **Single Tab View**: Only the currently selected tab is shown (WoW API limitation)
-2. **Read-Only Display**: Items can't be moved via drag-drop from AdiBags interface (use right-click from inventory or the original frame)
+2. **Limited Drag-Drop**: Items can't be moved via drag-drop from AdiBags interface, but you can right-click individual items or right-click section headers to move entire categories
 3. **Query Delay**: First time opening a tab may have a slight delay while data loads
-4. **Visual Only**: This is by design - prevents accidental reorganization while providing AdiBags filtering benefits

 ## Ascension Personal Bank Compatibility